 - Use a vacuum to clean around the bed to take care of bugs and eggs.
-You should use a vacuum cleaner with a HEPA filter to make sure bed bugs cannot escape once trapped.
+It would help if you used a vacuum cleaner with a HEPA filter to ensure bed bugs cannot escape once trapped.

 - Use a special non-toxic bed bug spray to clean up your bed frame, headboard, and other furniture.

 - Rearrange your furniture, keep your bed away from the walls and use a bed bug interceptor cups under the legs.
 These will save you and help you to prevent the spread of bed bugs.

 - Use a bed bug mattress encasement to protect your mattress from infestation.

 - A particular bed bug heater can raise household items to the temperature recommended killing bed bugs and their eggs.